|Date:||Saturday, October 13, 2018|

 |Prize Money:||$10 Million|

 THE Everest is a new initiative from Racing NSW where 12 owners put up $600,000 each to make a prize pool worth $10 million.
-It will be run for the first time on October 14, 2017.
+It was run for the first time on October 14, 2017.

 Held over 1200m at Randwick in October, The Everest was created in the hope of attracting international attention that would rival the success of the Melbourne spring carnival.